🗺️

 🎓 IX.
 Higher Ed & Startup Synergy

-New Hampshire’s colleges and universities are more than just places of learning—they’re vital engines for entrepreneurship, innovation, and workforce development.
+New Hampshire’s colleges and universities are more than just places of learning.
+They’re vital engines for entrepreneurship, innovation, and workforce development.

 • University of New Hampshire (UNH)